Venango County reports 3 new virus cases

-HARRISBURG — The state Department of Health on Wednesday announced Venango County reported three additional cases of COVID-19 (one confirmed and two probable), giving the county a total of 49 cases (33 confirmed and 16 probable).
+HARRISBURG — The state Department of Health on Friday announced Venango County reported three additional cases of COVID-19 (two confirmed and one probable), giving the county a total of 52 cases (35 confirmed and 17 probable).

-Meanwhile, both Clarion and Forest counties held steady in their cases counts, according to the state.
-Clarion County has 66 cases (64 confirmed and two probable) and Forest County has seven cases (five confirmed and two probable).
+Meanwhile, according to the state, Clarion and Forest counties reported no additional cases.
+Clarion County has 67 cases (64 confirmed and three probable) and Forest County has seven cases (five confirmed and two probable).

-In addition, the state said, Mercer County reported 15 new positive cases and two additional probable cases, raising the county's total to 203 (178 confirmed and 25 probable).
+Mercer County, the state said, reported its seventh total death along with eight new cases (five confirmed and three probable).
+That county now has 216 cases (187 confirmed and 29 probable).

-Crawford County, the state said, reported 21 new positive cases on Wednesday.
-That raises the county's total cases to 101 (84 confirmed and 17 probable).
+Crawford County, the state said, reported one additional probable case.
+That county now has 105 cases (87 confirmed and 18 probable).

-Crawford County's spike in cases comes one day after a report by the Meadville Tribune, which on Monday received confirmation from Rolling Fields Elder Care in Conneautville that the nursing home had 22 cases (17 staff members and five residents).
+The number of new statewide cases reported Friday breaks a string of six consecutive days of fewer than 1,000 additional cases reported.
+There also had been fewer than 1,000 new cases reported for 70 of the past 75 days.

-The number of new statewide cases reported Wednesday marks the fifth consecutive day of fewer than 1,000 additional cases reported and 69th in the past 74.
+The state is reporting an increase in the number of COVID-19 cases among younger age groups, particularly ages 19 to 24.
+In Northwestern Pennsylvania, nearly 7% of cases in April to nearly 13% of cases so far in July are among ages 19 to 24.
+Statewide, nearly 26% of cases are among ages 65 or older.

 According to the state, no new deaths were reported from the tri-county area.
-Statewide, there were 26 additional deaths reported, pushing the total to 6,957.
+Statewide, there were 19 additional deaths reported, including the one reported from Mercer County, pushing the total to 6,992.

 Care facilities